ssantoshp/sweezy/README.md

-# sweezy
+# Zepplin
-Sweezy allows to you release python package fastly and easily in one command so you can reiterate faster
+Zepplin allows to you release python package fastly and easily in one command so you can reiterate faster